 - Don’t be afraid to take on some of the big challenges in urban health.
 Although the thought of addressing issues such as violence and health disparity can be quite daunting, Maniar says, these challenges also present exciting opportunities to “apply innovative methods, think outside of the box, and tackle the same issues that folks have been trying to tackle for the last 50 years.”

 How an MPH Can Help You Address Critical Issues in Urban Health

-Dr. Maniar says that the value of a Master’s in Public Health is in the fundamental knowledge that it provides.
+Maniar says that the value of a Master’s in Public Health is in the fundamental knowledge that it provides.
 An MPH (or a similar advanced degree) will give you the broad base of knowledge you need for a successful career in the field.
-In a degree program, you’ll gain expertise in the fundamental areas of urban health, including epidemiology, health policy, social determinants and their role in public health, and successful models to improve public health.
+In a degree program, you’ll gain expertise in the fundamental areas of urban health, including epidemiology, health policy, social determinants and their role in public health, and successful models you can use to improve public health.

 And while Maniar maintains that you can have a successful career without a degree, what he’s seen, more often than not, is that those who don’t have an MPH do have another closely related advanced graduate degree.
 Generally speaking, the specialized knowledge gained in an advanced degree program is invaluable when tackling the types of complex issues that arise in the industry.
 Graduate public health education equips professionals to be much more impactful in work that they do.